This post contains affiliate links to items I used to make Elf on the Shelf bendable.

-To make your elf bendable you will need the following supplies:
+To make elf on the shelf bendable you will need the following supplies:

 - Seam ripper